 Next, I drizzled both sauces over a plate of sliced apples arranged in a spiral.

 Finally, I added some swirls of chocolate syrup, a sprinkle of peanuts and some mini chocolate chips.
-(You could also swap out the syrup for melted milk chocolate chips).
+(You could also swap out the syrup for melted milk chocolate chips or hot fudge sauce).

 Thanks to the layers of drizzle, every bite of apple had a slightly different balance of chocolate to caramel to marshmallow flavor.
 The salty crunchy peanuts add the perfect finishing touch.